WA Active Mobility Strategy

-Outlining a coordinated, consistent approach to increase active mobility in Western Australia.
+Outlining a coordinated, consistent approach to increase active travel in Western Australia.

-The WA Active Mobility Strategy (AMS) will be an overarching strategic document that outlines a coordinated approach to increase active mobility in Western Australia.
+The WA Active Travel Strategy will be an overarching strategic document that outlines a coordinated approach to increase active travel in Western Australia.
 It will:

-- articulate a shared and accepted vision for the future of active mobility;
+- articulate a shared and accepted vision for the future of active travel

-- provide clear direction on the action required to implement the vision; and
+- provide clear direction on the action required to implement the vision

 - outline how progress will be measured and outcomes evaluated.